rathodharan/gatsby-starter-business/src/pages/index.md

         Auditing & Assurance Services are at the core of any Financial Management setup.
-It ensures proper working of the organisation according to laid down internal controls and also the efficiency and effectiveness of the controls itself.We offer a complete range of Assurance Solutions to help improve your financial efficiency, accuracy and stability.
+It ensures proper working of the organisation according to laid down internal controls and also the efficiency and effectiveness of the controls itself.
+We offer a complete range of Assurance Solutions to help improve your financial efficiency, accuracy and stability.
     - image: /img/tutorials.png